ubccr/ccrdocs/pages/software/building.md

 following command:

 ```
+# Build software
 $ eb SAMtools-X.X.X-GCC-Y.Y.Y.eb

+# Check what are the dependencies
+$ eb SAMtools-X.X.X-GCC-Y.Y.Y.eb -M

+# Build the the software and all the dependencies at once
+$ eb SAMtools-X.X.X-GCC-Y.Y.Y.eb --robot
 ```

 Once the above command is complete you should see your new module when you run